coderaman07/100-Days-of-Code/Readme.md

 ## Day 11

-I did completedMy Android App on which I was trying to get over since long time.
+I did completed My Android App on which I was trying to get over since long time.
 Also I completed my Core Java Course by Naveen Reddy a.k.a.
 Telusko.

 ## Contributing